How to pay an insurance lapse civil penalty

 At a DMV office

 You may pay this fee in person at any DMV office with a certified check, personal check or money order, payable to “Commissioner of Motor Vehicles.”.

 How much do I need to pay?

 Your Suspension Order from the DMV shows how much you must pay.
 The amount depends on how long you did not have insurance coverage.
-Your payment is calculated based on the following table
+Your civil penalty payment is calculated based on the following table

 |Insurance lapse (in days)||Civil Penalty|